 - An indoor cat should not be left alone for long spells as it’s likely to become distressed and even depressed.

 - You will need to grow some grass in trays for an indoor cat to nibble.

 Can your cat have the best of both worlds?

-Some people construct large cat enclosures in their gardens.
+Some people have large cat enclosures (catios) in their gardens.
 These can be purchased or homemade.
 They need to be furnished with plenty of things to keep your cat amused such as tunnels, ladders, platforms and various toys.
 Some people even have bushes and small trees planted within.

 Walking indoor cats in harnesses seems to have gained popularity in recent years.
 People can be seen walking cats through cities and parks.

 Some cats may adapt to a harness quite happily but some most definitely won’t.
 Cats have different temperaments to dogs and a harness takes away the control of its movements.